julemai/nrcan-hfe/README.md

 pytest src/tests/test_b1_read_geomet_grib2.py
 ```

-All functions have build-in docstring tests that are checked by running the indiviudal scripts.
+All functions have build-in docstring tests that are checked by running the individual scripts.
 They will result in error messages if any test fails.

 ```python
 python a1_request_geomet_grib2.py